sebfisch/docker-vue-ts-dev/README.md

   * [Vim Plug] is a minimalist Vim plugin manager.
   * [sensible.vim] is a universal set of default settings for Vim.
   * [vim-airline] is a lean & mean status/tabline for vim that's light as air.
+  * [vim-prettier] is a Vim plugin wrapper for prettier, an opinionated code formatter.
   * [coc.nvim] is an intellisense engine for Vim8 & Neovim with full language server protocol support
   * [vue-cli] provides standard tooling for Vue.js development